SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 ###10/11/2015
 - Finished Week 3 | Beginning JavaScript in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript

+###12/11/2015
+- Finished Week 4 | Going deeper into JavaScript in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript